Alive in Christ

 We may be a brick and mortar church, but we take Christ's grace out into the Community, we meet people where they are.
 In 2020 we became a Matthew 25 Church accepting the Challenge to visit the prisons, to feed the hungry, to provide clean water, to visit the sick, and welcome the stranger.
 If ministry was a check off list, we have done all asked in multiple ways, but Matthew 25 is not a to do list, it's a way of life.
 We would enjoy working along side you to make God's community locally a little better.
 We are most successful working together, in community.

 We may be Fairbanks centered, but we are Alaskan through and through, whether we were born here or adopted.
 Our Mission Teams had multiple trips to Gamble on St. Lawrence Island to help build the new Presbyterian Church, we have worked in Anaktuvuk Pass, and members of our congregation are often working at Bingle Camp out on Harding Lake.

 UCPC members represents the Lord either alone, in mission teams, and in partnerships to have impact around the world.
 In recent years we have had teams visit various locations in Russia, Peace Making in Ukraine, and we had one member in her 80's return to Nicaragua to celebrate the 30th anniversary of an in-country Ministry she helped start during the worst of the civil war.
-Another UCPC member goes at least yearly to do work with a partner organization in Vietnam.
+Another UCPC member goes at least yearly to do work with a YWAM partner organization in Cambodia.
 When we can't go ourselves, we support those that can, like Ryan and Alethia White in Germany as they minister among Iranian and other Middle East refugees.